zruncho3d/ZeroPanels/README.md

 For **non-hinge** parts:
 * 0% infill (minimum), 2 perims (minimum), 2 bottom layers, 5 top layers, 0.6 forced width, 0.2 layer height

 The wider extrusion width helps with the overhangs.
-However, if you get too much corner curl with the wider width, try 0.45 or 0.5 width instead, possibly with an extra perimeter, and/or reduce the layer width to 0.16mm.
+However, if you get too much corner curl with the wider width, try 0.45 or 0.5 width instead, possibly with an extra perimeter, and/or reduce the layer height to 0.16mm.

 For **hinge** parts:
 * Same params, except use 16% infill (minimum); extra perims may improve hinge strength too